 Rotate the model by holding the LEFT click button and dragging with your mouse.
 All Flash models are shown at relative size to one another (i.e., smaller objects appear small relative to larger objects).

 Rotate the model by holding the LEFT click button and dragging with your mouse.
 Zoom in and out by holding the RIGHT click button and dragging your mouse up and down.
 Translate the model by holding both RIGHT and LEFT buttons and dragging your mouse.
 All 3DCT models are not shown to scale.
 Experiment your viewing experience by clicking the MENU button and turning various options on and off.

 Chimpanzees are great apes and one of our closest living relatives.
 The Smithsonian Institution’s Division of Mammals (http://vertebrates.si.edu/mammals/) houses many chimpanzees in its scientific collections.

-This specimen, USNM 481804 (http://collections.mnh.si.edu/search/mammals/?irn=7360750), is a male chimpanzee (Pan troglodytes) from Liberia.
-It was collected by D. A. Schlitter near Tars Town in Grand Gedah Province.
-The specimen weighed 102 lbs and had a total length of 725 mm.
-The hind tarsus length measured 230 mm and the ear notch length was 72 mm.
+This specimen, USNM 481804 (http://collections.nmnh.si.edu/search/mammals/?irn=7360750), is a male chimpanzee (Pan troglodytes) from Liberia.
+This individual was collected in 1971 by D. A. Schlitter near Tars Town in Grand Gedeh Province.
+This specimen weighed 102 lbs and measured a total length of 725 mm, with a hind tarsus length of 230 mm and an ear notch length of 72 mm.

 The main goal of this joint initiative between the Human Origins Program and the Division of Mammals is to make the NMNH's scientific collections of our closest living relatives, the apes, available in 3D for education and research.